 You’ve found the perfect international school for your child, where they can learn their new language and integrate in their new culture without losing their roots.
 But the fees are out of your budget… Fear not!
 Many of the international schools in Belgium offer scholarships.

-Belgium has some fine international schools, but the tuition fees at these privately-run institutions can be expensive.
+There are some fine international schools in Belgium, but the tuition fees at these privately-run institutions can be expensive.
 However, some schools do offer scholarships and funded placements for a select number of pupils who meet certain criteria.

-Expatica, looks at scholarship support at international schools in Belgium and explains how to apply.
+Expatica, looks at scholarship support at international schools in Belgium and also explains how to apply.

 Costs of international schools in Belgium